-'''

-blocked-site - Blocked IP addresses.

-'''

-allowed-site - Allowed IP addresses.
+blocked-site - Blocked IP addresses. allowed-site - Allowed IP addresses. location - The FTP or TFTP location to save the file.

 export config to (location) [html]

 Export the device configuration.

 html - Exports the device configuration to an HTML file.
 The HTML file contains the XTM Configuration Report which is an easy to read, printable view of the device configuration.
 If html is not specified, the device configuration is exported as an XML file that can be opened by Policy Manager.